reedacartwright/ironseed/cran-comments.md

 ## Submission

-This is a new submission version 0.2.0 of the ironseed package.
-This version contains fixes for portability issues in 0.1.0 version, as well as new features.
+This submission is version 0.3.0 of the ironseed package.
+This version contains usability fixes and a change to the underlying hash algorithm to prevent hash coefficients of 0 from being used.
-Notably the ironseed algorithm has been enhanced with additional bit mixing and now passes PractRand tests.

 ## Test Environments